stevep99/keyboard-layout-analysis-tool/README.md

 ## The "keyboard-web" Module

-This module generates the web interface for the tool, as shown at http://colemakmods.github.io/mod-dh/analyze.html

-You probably can ignore this module, it is simply for generating the layout analyzer's [web interface](http://colemakmods.github.io/mod-dh/analyze.html).
+You probably can ignore this module, it is only for generating the layout analyzer's [web interface](http://colemakmods.github.io/mod-dh/analyze.html).

 ### Compiling